firehawkvfx/firehawk/README.md

 - Turn off nodes (or destroy the deployment if necesary) when not using the resources.
 See [Saving costs with sleep](#saving-costs-with-sleep)

-- When you run commands to sleep, you should always verify through the AWS console that this actually happenned, and that all nodes, and NAT gateway are off.
+- When you run commands to sleep, you should always verify through the AWS console that this actually happened, and that all nodes, and NAT gateway are off.
 Check again in a day to ensure nothing wasn't caught.

 - The NAT gateway is a cost visible in your AWS VPC console, usually around $5/day when infrastructure is active.
 It allows your private network (systems in the private subnet) outbound access to the internet.
 Security groups can lock down any internet access to the minimum adresses required for licencing - things like softnas or other software, but that is not handled currently.
 Licensing configuration with most software you would use makes it possible to not need any NAT gateway but that is beyond the scope of Firehawk at this point in time.